-- The plaintiffs propose to communicate the Certification Notice to Class Members through the following Notice Program. - 23.
-The plaintiffs will provide Certification Notice to Class Members by arranging to have the Certification Notice (and its translated versions whenever possible) communicated/published in the following media starting on a date to be determined by the Court, as frequently as may be reasonable or as directed by the Court under rule 334.32 of the Federal Courts Rules.
-In particular, the plaintiffs propose the following means of providing Certification Notice: - (a) A press release on the start date of notice of certification to the Class to be determined by order of the Court; - (b) Direct communication with Class Members: - by email or regular mail to the last known contact information of Class Members provided by the Crown (i.e., Crown Class Member Information); - by email or regular mail to all Class Members who have provided their contact information to Class Counsel, including through the Class Proceeding's webpage; - (iii) by regular mail to the last known addresses of all Status Card holders in Canada born on or after April 1, 1991; - (c) Distribution by the Assembly of First Nations to its membership of First Nations bands across Canada;
+26. The plaintiffs propose to communicate the Certification Notice to Class Members through the following Notice Program.

-- (d) Email to First Nations children's aid societies across Canada; - (e) Circulation through the following media: - Aboriginal newspapers/publications such as First Nations Drum, The Windspeaker, Mi'kmaq Maliseet Nations News, APTN National News; - radio outlets, such as Aboriginal radio CFWE, CBC national and CBC regional; - television outlets, such as on The Aboriginal Peoples Television Network; and / or - (iv) social media outlets, such as Facebook and Instagram.
+- 27. The plaintiffs will provide Certification Notice to Class Members by arranging to have the Certification Notice (and its translated versions whenever possible) communicated/published in the following media within 90 days of Certification, as frequently as may be reasonable or as directed by the Court under rule 334.32 of the Federal Courts Rules.
+In particular, the plaintiffs propose the following means of providing Certification Notice: - (a) A press release within 15 days of the Certification order being issued; - (b) Direct communication with Class Members: - by email or regular mail to the last known contact information of Class Members provided by the Crown (i.e., Crown Class Member Information); - (ii) by email or regular mail to all Class Members who have provided their contact information to Class Counsel, including through the Class Proceeding's webpage; - (c) Distribution to the Assembly of First Nations for circulation to its membership of First Nations bands across Canada; - (d) Email to First Nations children's aid societies across Canada; - (e) Circulation through the following media: - (i) Aboriginal newspapers/publications such as First Nations Drum, The Windspeaker, Mi'kmaq Maliseet Nations News, APTN National News; and - (ii) social media outlets, such as Facebook and Instagram.